 Worship in the Book of Ephesians

 What is the purpose of congregational singing?
-The apostle Paul instructed the churches in his epistle on the doctrine of the church, the book of Ephesian, regarding a number of topics.
+The apostle Paul instructed the churches in his epistle on the Doctrine of the Church, the book of Ephesians, regarding a number of topics.
 With respect to corporate worship, he instructed:

-In the first three chapters of Ephesians, Paul explained what the church is and how and why it exists.
+In the first three chapters of Ephesians, Paul explained what the Church is and how and why it exists.
 Read the entire first three chapters.
 They are not long.
-Granted, there is a lot of doctrine and many want to focus and argue over specific points.
+Granted, there is a lot of doctrine.
+Many want to focus and argue over specific points.
 But the broader view is to see a marvelous creation by and for our Lord and Savior, Jesus Christ.
-It is the church.
+The focus is the Church.

 For this reason, I bow my knees before the Father, from whom every family in heaven and on earth derives its name, that He would grant you, according to the riches of His glory, to be strengthened with power through His Spirit in the inner man; so that Christ may dwell in your hearts through faith; and that you, being rooted and grounded in love, may be able to comprehend with all the saints what is the breadth and length and height and depth, and to know the love of Christ which surpasses knowledge, that you may be filled up to all the fulness of God.[ii]